Ro5635/authenticationService/ReadMe.md

 ### Node locally:

 To run service on the local node runtime ensure to set the following environment variables and execute the below command.
+These environment variables are supplied in the deployment to AWS as per the CloudFormation template in template.yml

 AUTH_JWT_SECRET=EggsAndHamAreNice
 USERSTABLE=